jerryryle/rogue_ap/README.md

-# raspberry_pi_ap
+# rogue_ap
-Configuration for creating a rogue AP using the Raspberry Pi
+Configuration for creating a Rogue AP using the Raspberry Pi